The Riot Squad

 David Bowie with The Riot Squad, England, 1967.

 The Riot Squad were a British rhythm-and-blues rock band active during 1967, best remembered for their brief but significant association with David Bowie.
-The group represents a transitional phase between Bowie’s earlier mod-oriented bands and his emergence as a solo artist with a more defined artistic identity.
+The group represents a crucial transitional phase between Bowie’s earlier mod-oriented bands and his emergence as a solo artist with a clearer artistic vision.

-Although Bowie’s time with The Riot Squad was short, the experience sharpened his professionalism as a live performer and further clarified his desire to move beyond conventional band structures.
+Although Bowie’s time with The Riot Squad was short, the experience sharpened his discipline as a live performer and reinforced his desire to move beyond conventional band structures.

 Key facts